stLoiz/react-hooks-sample/README.md

 # Project Decription

-It is a small demo project to show how react hooks are working and how they can be implemented.
+It is a small demo project to show how react hooks are working and how they can be implemented.<br/>
 You can checkout the project [here](https://www.stellaloizou.eu/react-hooks-sample/)

 The basic functionalities are: